awsdocs/aws-batch-user-guide/doc_source/Batch_GetStarted.md

    1. For **Spot fleet role**, choose to create a new role or use an existing Amazon EC2 Spot Fleet IAM role to apply to your Spot compute environment\.
 If you choose to create a new role, the required role \(`aws-ec2-spot-fleet-role`\) is created for you\.
 For more information, see [Amazon EC2 Spot Fleet Role](spot_fleet_IAM_role.md)\.

 1. For **Allowed instance types**, choose the Amazon EC2 instance types that may launched\.
 You can specify instance families to launch any instance type within those families \(for example, `c4` or `p3`\), or you can specify specific sizes within a family \(such as `c4.8xlarge`\)\.
 You can also choose `optimal` to pick instance types \(from the latest C, M, and R instance families\) on the fly that match the demand of your job queues\.
+**Note**
+When you create a compute environment, the instance types that you select for the compute environment must share the same architecture\.
+For example, you can't mix x86 and ARM instances in the same compute environment\.

 1. For **Minimum vCPUs**, choose the minimum number of EC2 vCPUs that your compute environment should maintain, regardless of job queue demand\.